Timeshare Loans: Can You Finance Timeshare Purchases?

 Timeshare Personal Loan

-If you have a strong credit score, an unsecured personal loan will often cost you less over the long run than a timeshare loan offered through the developer.
-While interest rates for personal loans can be higher than rates for home equity loans, you’ll likely find a loan with a lower rate than those offered by the timeshare sales agent.
-It’s also possible to get personal loans for fair credit (which are scores around 580 to 669).
-Because this type of loan doesn’t require any collateral, your primary home will not be at risk in the event of default.To find out what rates you might qualify for — and determine if a personal loan is a better deal than a timeshare loan — it can be a good idea to use a loan comparison site to get preapproved for personal loans
+If you have a strong credit score, an unsecured personal loan will often cost you less over the long run than a timeshare loan through the developer.
+While interest rates for personal loans can be higher than rates for home equity loans, you’ll likely find a loan with a lower rate than the rates the timeshare sales agent offers.
+It’s also possible to get personal loans with fair credit (which are scores around 580 to 669).
+Because this type of loan doesn’t require any collateral, your primary home won’t be at risk in the event of default.

-Benefits and Disadvantages of Timeshare Loans
+Benefits and Drawbacks of Timeshare Loans

 When you purchase a timeshare, the developer may offer you a timeshare loan to make the initial cost more manageable.
 There are both pros and cons to financing a timeshare this way.
 Here’s a look.